Guides

 - Only Admins and Managers can create, edit, and publish guides.

-The guides tab is where workspace context can be defined to help agents interpret questions and respond appropriately across your workspace.
+The guides tab is where you can add context about your data and business to help agents interpret questions and respond appropriately across your workspace.

 Workspace context